 Implementing a cybersecurity solution is the best defense against attackers who themselves are growing more sophisticated as a result of evolving technologies.
 Because of this increase in digital threats, legal organizations are beefing up their cybersecurity budgets going forward, to secure their networks and confidential information.

 The main advantages of legal technology for law firms are increased efficiency and reduced costs.
 In recent years, a number of tools have emerged that are changing the face of the traditional legal organization.
 Legal tech companies are providing options for firms to improve agility and ultimately win more business from both new and existing clients.
-Some examples of these solutions include:
+Law firm leaders are increasingly turning to productivity-enhancing tools like CRM software, document automation tools, and practice management software to streamline their operations and increase productivity.
+More examples of these solutions include:

 - Document management